dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

   }
 ```

-Let's put that to use in our contrived example suite:
+Let's put that to use in an example:

 ```scala
 package io.github.dimitarg.example